-Note:
+Note: make sure that the reversing camera is not obscured (by dirt, mud, snow, etc.).

-- ensure that the reversing camera is not obscured (dirt, mud, snow, etc.); - depending on the vehicle, certain settings can be adjusted from the touch screen 2.
+Note: depending on the vehicle, certain settings can be adjusted using the multifunction screen 2.
 Refer to the handbook for the equipment.

 This function is an additional aid.
 It cannot, therefore, under any circumstances replace the vigilance or the responsibility of the driver.